boolean-uk/csharp-tdd-oop-bank-challenge/DomainModel.md

 		private List<Transaction> transactions

 	METHODS:
+		public float GetBalance()

-		public bool DepositMoney(float money)
+		public bool DepositMoney(float amount)
 			return false if depositing negative or 0 amount

-		public bool WithdrawMoney(float money)
+		public bool WithdrawMoney(float amount)
-			return false if withdrawing more than balance or negetive amount
+			return false if withdrawing more than balance or negetive amount or 0

 		public string[] GenerateBankStatement() //Also print to console